 My dissertation is about relational possibilities.
 These are claims that compare or otherwise relate things across worlds.
 Properly understanding them requires rethinking modality from the ground up.
 But once we do, we can better understand what science tells us about reality.

 When not doing philosophy, I'm generally either spending time with my family or out running somewhere.

-You can download my CV or send an email.
+You can download my CV or send me an email.